Since January in the English city of Birmingham, some parents have been protesting and boycotting their children’s schools.

 And to that, I say, poppycock!

 Islam is a religion that is greatly misunderstood.
-Our community is adamant on telling the world that we are peaceful, tolerant and accepting of all.
+Our community is adamant about telling the world that we are peaceful, tolerant, and accepting of all.
 We tell everyone that we are not here to change your way of life but to live freely with you for a better life for ourselves in cohesion with yours.
 We would never change your traditions, cultures or anything that is associated with you – we respect you, and we hope you can do the same for us.

 But when you have narrow-minded parents like the ones boycotting and protesting lessons on LGBTQ tolerance, the eye rolls from the masses and ignorance starts to make sense.

 How can Muslims be demanding respect and tolerance when they are not willing to do the same for others?

 Teaching your children about equality for all, including different familial dynamics which could be two mothers, two fathers, etc, does not make your children queer.
 And even if they are, that is who they are, and if you were a decent parent, your child’s sexuality wouldn’t matter.

 If these parents are boycotting the school and threatening staff because the lessons go against ‘Islamic principles’ then they are not actually practicing the Islamic teachings themselves.

 Islam promotes equality, respect, and tolerance for all, regardless of orientation, race, or religion.

 So the usage of so-called ‘Islamic teachings’ as a reason for bigotry is a) wrong and not even Islamic and b) plays into the hands of the bigots searching for any reason to condemn and criticize Islam further.